 Simo and Cicci recommend

 Store the cooked pancakes in an airtight container in the fridge for 1-2 days.
-To reheat, fry the pancakes in a pan for 2-3 minutes on each side until they are crispy again.
+To reheat them, fry the pancakes in a pan for 2-3 minutes on each side until they become crispy again.

-You can use other types of vegetables such as onions, bell peppers, mushrooms, potatoes, cabbages.
-The important thing is that they are cut quite thin so they can cook.
+You can use other types of vegetables such as onions, peppers, mushrooms, potatoes, cabbage.
+It is important that they are cut quite thin to cook well.

-If you use water-rich vegetables, add a few more tablespoons of flour to the batter.
-A great way to remove excess water is to salt the vegetables first and squeeze out the excess liquid before mixing it with the batter.
-This way extra moisture is extracted.
+If using vegetables rich in water, add a few more tablespoons of flour to the batter.
+A great way to remove excess water is to salt the vegetables first and squeeze out the excess liquid before mixing it into the batter.
+This way, extra moisture is extracted.

-You can use whole wheat or chickpea flour for a gluten-free version.
+You can use wholemeal or chickpea flour for a gluten-free version.